vhcd/vhcd.github.io/_posts/2021-11-29-vr-eye-tracking-display.md

 > Did the driver see the pedestrian?
 If so, how far were they when it happened?

-For the *when* part, we already covered at least part of it in our [data collection](data-collection/) article, which dives a bit into the multiple data sources synchronization problematic.
+For the *when* part, we've already covered at least part of it in our [data collection](data-collection/) article, which dives a bit into the multiple data sources synchronization problematic.
 But to sums things up, this is the easy part, thanks to tools like [LabStreamingLayer](https://github.com/sccn/labstreaminglayer).

 [![pupil_core.jpg]({{site.baseurl}}/images/pupil_core.jpg)][0]